 - Equipment loans are issued specifically for purchasing equipment.
 They are easier to access because the equipment you purchase functions as the collateral.

 - Equipment leases are also used specifically for purchasing equipment.
-Equipment leasing allows for less upfront costs and more flexibility than other financial options.
+Equipment leasing allows for fewer upfront costs and more flexibility than other financing options.

 - Cash flow lending is a type of loan that uses a company’s cash flow statements to assess risk and determine eligibility rather than assets.
 They will likely ask you to supply extensive business and financial records to show your transaction frequency, sales, return rates, expenses, and more.